 By and large, the general rule is (and of course, there are always exceptions to rules), as you move down in size, you will start to lose certain features.
 The cabin-sized prams aren’t designed to handle as well as the full size prams, nor, of course, have as much basket space, etc.

 Spend a few weeks taking note of the footpaths (and doorways) where you spend your time (I know this is probably pre-baby, but it’s a decent gauge).
 If you’re in pokey malls and shophouse alleys, then an über compact cabin-sized stroller is likely the way to go.
 If you’re spending a lot of time around open spaces like Sentosa, Rob Quay, Botanics or East Coast Park, then perhaps a fuller-featured, less-compact stroller would suit you better.

-Winning the compactness category is, of course, the Babyzen Yoyo 2 with a teeny tiny width of just 43.5cm.
-Wider (52cm), but competing very strongly with much larger prams in terms of ease of folding, stability and basket space is the UPPAbaby Minu (available from August 2021).
+Winning the compactness category is, of course, the BABYZEN YOYO² with a teeny tiny width of just 43.5cm.
+Wider (52cm), but competing very strongly with much larger prams in terms of ease of folding, stability and basket space is the UPPAbaby Minu (available from September 2021).

 Strollers with back wheels that are narrower than the stroller frame tend to handle better in close quarters than those whose rear wheels are the widest part (which feel more stable).
 This is because when maneuvering around obstacles, our brain checks the width of the frame and uses that as a guide - if the back wheels stick out, we tend to snag them more easily.

 BABYZEN YOYO² From $809